Asthma Australia has developed three apps to assist people with asthma and their carers.

 Kiss my Asthma

 The Kiss My Asthma App is an app for young people, developed by young people.
 The app was developed by the University of Sydney with funding from Asthma Australia’s National Research Fund.
-It is currently available for iOS devices.

 The app features: